High School Policies

 Distance Learning Policies – Techology Requirements for Online Classes

-If we must transition to distance learning, every student enrolled must have a laptop or tablet with working camera and audio features, reliable Wi-Fi and capability for face-to-face and voice/text contact with faculty.
+For distance learning/online courses, every student enrolled must have a laptop or tablet with working camera and audio features, reliable Wi-Fi and capability for face-to-face and voice/text contact with faculty.
 Students will be unable to participate in the summer programs without these items as they are critical to their access to course materials and their class participation.

 Unfortunately, PVPSS does not have equipment available “to loan” to students who wish to enroll.